 And now for the worst part.
 Sew through the entire thing all over again to reinforce it.
-Don't go through the end loops as they'll already be full of thread.
 Be careful here as it's really easy to get the thread snagged around a bead somewhere and not notice until it's too late.

 Depending on your choice of thread and the size of your beads you may want to do this more than once, but be careful you don't crack any beads by trying to get too many passes through them.
 You don't necessarily need to follow the exact same path, but make sure each stitch is always at a right angle to the previous stitch.
-Usually for a third or fourth repeat I just reinforce the centre beads (6mm and size 8) and not the lace edging, and I'll go up and down in an S shape rather than in circles.